relghub/MA_T1_XML/app/CredMgrReqs.md

 Sucessful login - ?

 Email:
+    + Exception - email is empty
-    Exception - email is empty or in wrong format Success - email is in correct format
+    + Exception - email is in wrong format
+    + Success - email is in correct format

 Password:
     Exception - password is empty